matteusbarbosa/lavender/readme.md

 ### Roadmap
-Each stage of the project is charted below.
-Once the goals have been completed for each version we will move to the next version.
+Each major version (N.x.x) of the project is charted below.
+Once the goals have been completed for each major version we will move to the next major version.
+As we progress, big updates (breaking changes) are released in minor versions (x.N.x) and smaller updates (new features) are released in micro versions (x.x.N).
+The application (this repo) is built in minor versions, so a re-install is required between minor versions.

 Version / Stage                        | Release Date               | Goals
  :-----------------------------------: | :------------------------- | :------------------------------------------------------